Irene-kim/SQL/README.md

-# pyspark / SQL
+# pyspark / Postgre SQL

-Study for Pyspark
+Useful codes for Pyspark and PostgreSQL

 Written in Wiki docs